-On December 6 The Friends of Sleepy Hollow Cemetery in conjunction with the National Park Service and the family of Margaret Mulford Lothrop, reinterred her remains to be buried with her parents, Harriet Lothrop (the author of “The Five Little Peppers”) and publisher Daniel Lothrop in Sleepy Hollow Cemetery.
+On December 6, 2017, The Friends of Sleepy Hollow Cemetery, in conjunction with the National Park Service and the family of Margaret Mulford Lothrop, reinterred her remains to be buried with her parents, Harriett Lothrop (the author of “The Five Little Peppers”) and publisher Daniel Lothrop in Sleepy Hollow Cemetery.
 The Dee Funeral Home volunteered their services.
 The ceremony was very well attended with memories shared of Margaret Lothrop, who died in 1970.

 Speakers at the event included Thomas Griffin, a cousin of Margaret Lothrop, and members of the National Park Service, the Daughters of the American Revolution, National Society of Children of the American Revolution and local citizens who knew Lothrop.